Kentico/Home/README.md

 * List of [Kentico EMS open-source projects](https://github.com/topics/kentico-ems).

+## Resources

+:bulb: Are you feeling lost in the stack of developer resources?
+[The non-exhaustive list of developer resources](/RESOURCES) could help you find appropriate places related to Kentico EMS and Kentico Kontent.

 ## Getting support for open-source projects

 **Disclaimer:** Please note that the level of provided support is always determined by the LICENSE file of a given open-source project.
 Unless stated otherwise, Kentico Software does not provide support nor testing for open source software.
 OS projects are developed by volunteers and maintained by Kentico employees in their spare time.
 The software is distributed as it is, without any guarantee.